nowsecure/bitrise-step-nowsecure-auto-analysis/README.md

-# NowSecure Auto Analysis
+# NowSecure Platform Analysis

-Performs security analysis using NowSecure Auto.
+Performs security analysis using NowSecure Platform.

 ## How to use this Step